 The Secretary's duties areidentified by CPS-ECP.This Squadron notes the following as well:

 3.7.1 The Secretary works in close collaboration with the webmaster, as all notices, agenda postings, minutes and reports are posted on the Squadron's web site.

 The Financial Officer's duties areidentified by CPS-ECP.The Squadron also provides for the Financial Officer to

-3.8.1 spend money, without further prior approval, throughout the year on matters which were specified in the Squadron's annual budget approved at the Bridge meeting following the AGM.
+3.8.1 disburse funds, without further prior approval, throughout the year on matters which were specified in the Squadron's annual budget approved at the Bridge meeting following the AGM.

 3.9 Membership Officer

 3.10 Executive Officer

 The PRO's duties areidentified by CPS-ECP.The Squadron also notes that the PRO